“When do babies start talking?”

 - A parent is worried, the doctor isn’t worried at first, but then recommends a referral.

 We’ve experienced many of these worries ourselves.
-Anxiety after having a baby is so common, in fact, that they gave it a name: postpartum insomnia.
+Anxiety after having a baby is so common that they gave it a name: postpartum insomnia.

 But there’s something particularly nerve-wracking about language development.